wikimedia/wikimedia-fundraising-crm/sites/default/civicrm/extensions/deduper/Readme.md

 **Note**

 The apis Merge.getcount & Merge.mark_duplicates should be
-seen as internal use only I'm working to get the logic out of the form layer in code & to expose if via an api so this & other extensions can interact with the deduping subsystem
+seen as internal use only I'm working to get the logic out of the form layer in code & to expose it via an api so this & other extensions can interact with the deduping subsystem